LienLeinad/ContactTracingApp/README.md

 All of these can be found in the gemfile

 To run migrations and run test server
+1) "bundle"
-1) "rake db:migrate:reset"
+2) "rake db:migrate:reset"
-2) "rails s"
+3) "rails s"
-3) Go to your browser and type "localhost:3000"
+4) Go to your browser and type "localhost:3000"